Relational Linearity is a Predictor of Hallucinations: LLM-as-a-Judge prompts and validation

-We illustrate our two-class rubric (\textsc{refusal} vs.\ \textsc{hallucination}) with two representative judged examples in Figure~\ref{fig:judge_examples}.
-We then provide the exact Gemini judge prompt template used in our experiments for reproducibility.
+We first illustrate the two-class synthetic rubric (\textsc{Refusal} vs.\ \textsc{Hallucination}) with two representative judged examples in Figure~\ref{fig:judge_examples}.
+We then report human validation of the judge labels (Table~\ref{tab:human_judge_validation}) and provide the exact Gemini judge prompts used in our experiments.

+\paragraph{Human validation.} We validate the external judge in three settings.
+First, for the synthetic binary setting (\textsc{Hallucination} vs.\ \textsc{Refusal}), we manually annotated a random sample of 200 model responses.
+The human labels matched the Gemini labels on all 200 examples.

+Second, we validate the natural 3-way labels on a stratified sample of 120 examples, balanced across models and covering relations with potentially ambiguous or time-sensitive values.
+For this validation, annotators used the released gold object as the reference and labeled committed non-gold values as \emph{non-gold} rather than requiring definitive real-world falsehood.
+Human labels agreed with the judge on 83.3\% of scored examples, with Cohen's \(\kappa=0.750\).

+Third, we validate the plausibility analysis with a separate relation-aware stratified sample of 120 hallucinated non-gold answers.
+Annotators saw the exact relation-specific rubric for each row and assigned A/B/C labels.
+Exact-label human-judge agreement was 85.8\% with Cohen's \(\kappa=0.742\).
+Since the paper-facing plausibility rate is the A-vs-other decision, we also compute agreement after collapsing B and C into non-A; this gives 86.7\% agreement with Cohen's \(\kappa=0.734\).

 \paragraph{LLM-as-a-Judge prompt.} We use the following prompt template for Gemini (\texttt{gemini-2.5-flash}) to assign a binary label (\textsc{refusal} vs.\ \textsc{hallucination}) based only on the question and the model answer.
 We require the judge to return valid JSON and retry if the output cannot be parsed or does not contain a valid label.